Herrtane/FirmScrap/README.md

 ## Usage Scenario

 For example, users can run FirmScrap to generate JSON metadata for all available firmware of a vendor.
-Later, when the dataset needs to be updated, only the metadata is re-collected, and downloads are performed selectively using the existing JSON records.
+Later, when the dataset needs to be updated, only the metadata is re-collected, and downloads are performed  using the updated JSON files.

 ## Installation